ehabit/mochadick/content/post/spec/whales.md

 +++

 ##### Baby Beluga
-A baby whale drops a small amount of Baby Whale Blubber and Baby Whale Bone.
-Can be found in deep ocean biomes.
+A baby whale drops a small amount of Baby Whale Blubber, Baby Whale Bone and Baby Whale Meat.
+Can be found in ocean and deep ocean biomes.

 ##### Orca Whale